balfieri/aws/README.md

 ## Create Your Default master_inst Script

 <p>
-Create a "master_inst" script in a directory that is on your PATH and have it contain this code where i-nnn is your instance id:</p>
+Create a "master_inst" script in a directory on your PC that is on your PATH and have it contain this code where i-nnn is your instance id:</p>

 <pre>
 #/bin/bash